Marko-S-O/SimpleGymTracker/README.md

 These principles imply that:

--   **No Localization**: The interface will not include internalization and localization.
+-   **No localization**: The interface will not include internalization and localization.
 Terms like "program," "workout," "exercise," "set," and "weight" are universally understood.
 English will be the UI language, aligning with the course language.
--   **Selective Test Automation**: Test automation will only be implemented if it adds clear value within the foreseeable lifecycle.
+-   **Selective test automation**: Test automation will only be implemented if it adds clear value within the foreseeable lifecycle.
 No test automation will be implemented for the sake of having test automation.
--   **Only Necessary Features**: Features implemented will be immediately useful, with no additions primarily for future-proofing.
+-   **Only necessary features**: Features implemented will be immediately useful, with no additions primarily for future-proofing.
--   **Data Persistence as a Single Object**: All data for an individual user will be stored as a single object, even if this may not be theoretically optimal.
+-   **Data persistence as a single object**: All data for an individual user will be stored as a single object, even if this may not be theoretically optimal.
 The very limited data volume and expected minimal impact on responsiveness should allow making this decision safely.
--   **Minimized Modals and Messages**.
+-   **Minimized modals and messages**.
 Confirmation modals are avoided if possible and added only when found out to be necessary in usability testing.
 Design is done in a way that makes the app informative and safe to use as such.
--   **No Support for Low-resolution Screens.** Smaller premium phones like Pixel 5 and Galaxy S23 set the minimum bar for supported screen sizes and resolutions in design and testing.
+-   **No support for low-resolution screens.** Smaller premium phones like Pixel 5 and Galaxy S23 set the minimum bar for supported screen sizes and resolutions in design and testing.